papiodesu/leptos_book/src/view/08_parent_child.md

     let (smallcaps, set_smallcaps) = signal(false);

     // the newtype pattern isn't *necessary* here but is a good practice
-    // it avoids confusion with other possible future `WriteSignal<bool>` contexts
+    // it avoids confusion with other possible future 「WriteSignal<bool>」 contexts
     // and makes it easier to refer to it in ButtonD provide_context(SmallcapsContext(set_smallcaps));